 Jo continued, “My son was non-verbal and still in nappies aged six, yet he now drives, has a good job and is father to my beautiful granddaughter, who also has autism and global delay.
 He is an inspiration and has motivated me to offer children like him, who couldn’t live with their birth families for whatever reason, the same chances that he had including a stable, loving home.”

-Why not take a moment this Learning Disabilities Week 2022 to discover more about how you can utilise your skills and experience to make a difference to the lives of vulnerable children and young people with complex needs in Portsmouth, including learning and physical disabilities and complex health needs.
+Why not take a moment around Learning Disabilities Week 2023 to discover more about how you can utilise your skills and experience to make a difference to the lives of vulnerable children and young people with complex needs in Portsmouth, including learning and physical disabilities and complex health needs.

 Foster carers who care for children or young people with additional needs receive enhanced training, 24/7 support, and additional fees and allowances, as well as respite care or Family Link support from other foster carers.
 You would also have access to our mentoring scheme and Mockingbird programme which we are progressively rolling out across the Portsmouth area.

-Anyone aged 18+ with a spare bedroom could foster with Foster Portsmouth regardless of their age, gender, faith, ethnicity, sexuality, marital or work status, or whether they rent or own their own home.
-This could be a short or long term placement for a child or siblings until they’re ready to live independently or be reunited with family, support for unaccompanied minors or our children with a disability, supported lodgings to develop their independent living skills, a parent and baby placement, or respite care.
+Anyone aged 21+ with a spare bedroom could foster with Foster Portsmouth regardless of their age, gender, faith, ethnicity, sexuality, marital or work status, or whether they rent or own their own home.
+This could be a short or long term arrangement for a child or siblings until they’re ready to live independently or be reunited with family, support for unaccompanied children seeking asylum or children with a disability, supported lodgings to develop their independent living skills, parent and baby placements, or respite care.

 Jo, who currently has 6-year-old boy on a permanent placement, concluded, “Seeing children learning to heal and form healthy, loving attachments and relationships is the most rewarding part of fostering for me.”